Skip to content

 Is Hyperliquid audited?+

-Yes.
-Zellic and Quantstamp audited the L1 and core contracts, and both reports are public.
+Zellic audited the bridge contract, and both 2023 reports are public.
 Audits do not cover economic attacks, which is why the 2025 incident history and the fixes that followed are the more useful safety signal.

 Hyperliquid logo